ROBLOXStudio/roblox-api-tools/README.md

 ### More Info

-See the [API diff format][wikiDiffFormat] page for information about the returned table.
+See the [API diff format][https://github.com/ROBLOXStudio/roblox-api-tools/wiki/API-dump-format] page for information about the returned table.

 [wikiDumpFormat]: https://github.com/ROBLOXStudio/roblox-api-tools/wiki/API-dump-format